credebl/docs/src/content/docs/en/userguide/ui-flow.md

 ## 1.4.
 Verification
 - Till now, we have seen how the issuance is done with the help of different methods using the ledger Indy.
 Now, we will see how the verification process takes place.
--You can reach the verification screen by clicking on the Verify button under the Credentials tab.
+- You can reach the verification screen by clicking on the Verify button under the Credentials tab.
 To Initiate the verification process by any method, you need to click on the Request button on the Verification screen.
 As we seen in the issuance process, for the verification also we have two methods:

 #### i. **Using the Connection Method**